How to Make a Video Memoir

 • What to Edit Out

-As you review the footage you will quickly spot content that can be removed: stories that go off topic, long pauses, interruptions, corrections, and more.
-You may even decide to remove your own voice (as I do) to make the movie even more personal.
+As you review the footage you will spot content that can be removed: stories that go off topic, long pauses, interruptions, corrections, and more.
+You may even decide to remove your voice (as I do) to make the movie even more personal.

 • What to Add In